 Once up and running, it's possible to post an update with your identity, or anonymously.
 Start off by creating an account on Padlet, or via the iOS or Android app.
 Then you can make your first board to share using a link or QR code, to name just two of the many sharing options.

 To get posting, double click anywhere on the board.
 Then you can drag files, paste files, or even use the Save As bookmark with Padlet mini.
 Or simply click the plus icon in the lower right corner and add that way.
 This can be images, videos, audio files, links, or documents.

 From a brainstorming board to a live questions bank, there are lots of ways to use Padlet, limited only by your imagination.
 Even that limit can be overcome by allowing the board to be collaborative so your students can use their imaginations to grow it in new directions.

 Once ready, you can hit publish and the Padlet will be all set to share.
 You can also integrate it with apps such as Google Classroom and many LMS options too.
-These can also be embedded elsewhere like on a blog or the school website.
+These can also be embedded elsewhere, such as on a blog or the school website.